-In today’s post I want to talk about the 5 biggest and most common WordPress SEO mistakes that I persistently see while doing some work for new clients.
+In today’s post, I want to talk about the 5 biggest and most common WordPress SEO mistakes that I persistently encountered while doing work for clients in the past.

-Even if you are a beginner and just started out, is important to have a SEO-proof blog or website because you want people to find you in Google in order to grow and make sales/views/etc..
+Even if you are a beginner and just started out, is important to have a SEO-proof blog or website because you want people to find you in Google in order to grow/make sales/views/etc..

 This post contains affiliate links.
 If you decide to make a purchase, I will earn a small commission at no extra costs for you.
 Please read my disclosure policy for more info.

 1. Blocking Search Engines

 Believe it or not, on WordPress you can block search engines from finding your blog or website.

 For example, I had a client who created his website for a personal project and didn’t want to share it on search engines.
 It’s more common than what you think.